rsakai10/nrn/docs/progref/programming/pointers/pointer.rst

 .. attribute:: Pointer.val

+    .. tab:: Python

         Syntax:
             ``x = ptr.val``

             ``ptr.val = expr``

         Description:
             Returns the value of the variable pointed to by ptr or, if the left hand side of an assignment, sets the value of the variable.
 See the example in the constructor.

+    .. tab:: HOC

+        Syntax:
+            ``x = ptr.val``

+            ``ptr.val = expr``

+        Description:
+            Returns the value of the variable pointed to by ptr or, if the left hand side of an assignment, sets the value of the variable.